 The Watermill Center / ArteEast Partnership

 In 2011, The Watermill Center and ArteEast partnered to launch an annual residency supporting the development of a new work by artists based in the Middle East and North Africa.
 Artists, art practitioners and institutions based or active in the Middle East and North Africa are invited to apply for the opportunity to participate in a residency program at Watermill Center.
-Eligible participants are citizens and/or residents of the following countries:
+Eligible participants are citizens and/or residents of the MIddle East and North African countries.

 Artists will be selected by The Watermill Center Selection Committee as well as by members of the ArteEast staff.